Byerley Turk: Byerley Turk sire line

 Thus the continuation of the Byerley Turk Thoroughbred sire line via Herod now largely depends on the descendants of Djebel, primarily through four descendants of his son Clarion (Captain Chop, Indian Haven, Pearl Secret, and Luck Money via the Indian Ridge line), secondarily through two descendants of his son My Babu (Bulleton via the Better Boy line, and Quite Fine via the Milesian line), and a minor Byerley Turk descended sire in South America.

 Of special note, a direct male descendant by the name of Gem Twist, a three-time American Grand Prix Association champion Thoroughbred show jumper, had two clones produced that have successfully produced offspring as recently as 2012.
 The clones and any offspring of them are not considered Thoroughbreds however, as the breed requires procreation by natural means.
+Genetic studies have also identified the Byerley Turk's male-line descendants as belonging to a distinct Y-chromosome lineage within the Thoroughbred population.

 Focusing on the sire line underestimates the ongoing influence of the Byerley Turk: detailed pedigree analysis shows that he has a higher percentage of blood in the modern Thoroughbred than either of his fellow foundation sires through other lines of descent.
 Furthermore, the influence of the Byerley Turk has been felt through other horse breeds through his direct male descendants Diomed (American Quarter Horse and Standardbred), Denmark (American Saddlebred), and Justin Morgan (Morgan horse).
 In fact, Denmark, Justin Morgan, and Sir Archy (son of Diomed), are key foundation sires for their respective breeds.
 Therefore, the Byerley Turk overall sire line lives on today more prominently through the American Quarter Horse, American Saddlebred, and Morgan horse than the Thoroughbred.